legobuff/workshop-pe/exercises/part02-dtr-security-scanning.md

 ![dtr-security04](../images/dtr-security04.png)/

-5. Click on `View Details` next to the Vulrnerabilities results.
-You will be able to check in which `Layers` or `Components` your vulnerabilites lie.
+5. Click on `View Details` next to the Vulnerabilities results.
+You will be able to check in which `Layers` or `Components` your vulnerabilities lie.

 ## Conclusion